logicalperson0/alx-system_engineering-devops/0x0B-ssh/README.md

 1-create_ssh_key_pair 	Creates an RSA key pair

 2-ssh_config 	SSH client configuration using a private key and refusing to authenticate using a password

+100-puppet_ssh_config.pp    Sets up the client SSH configuration file to connect to a server without typing a password by Puppet